-Introduction 3

-What is violence against women and girls?
-3

-What causes violence against women and girls?
-5

-What are the common myths about VAWG?
-7

-The local picture: What do we already know?
-11

-What survivors with lived experience told us 12

-Our approach 14

-Our objectives 15

-Objective 1: Violence against women and girls is prevented 16

-Objective 2: Survivors are supported 19

-Objective 3: Abusers are held to account 23

-Objective 4: Collaboration to create change 26

-How we will deliver this strategy 29

-The way forward: A call to action 31

-Conclusion 32
+١. Introduction 3 2.
+What is Violence Against Women and Girls?
+4 3.
+What causes VAWG?
+6 4.
+What are some of the common myths about VAWG?
+7 5.
+The local picture: what we already know?
+10 6.
+What did survivors with lived experience tell us?
+12 7.
+Our approach 14 8.
+Our Objectives: 16 9.
+Objective One: Violence Against Women and Girls is prevented 17 10.
+Objective Two: Survivors are supported 19 11.
+Objective Three: Abusers are held to account: 21 12.
+Objective Four: Collaboration to create change 23 13.
+How we will deliver this strategy 25 14.
+The Way Forward: A Call to Action 26 15.
+Conclusion 26

-Introduction
+1. Introduction

-Violence against women and girls (VAWG) is a fundamental human rights violation, which harms the lives of millions of adults and children.
-It is recognised as a worldwide issue of epidemic proportions and it is something that is happening here in Hammersmith & Fulham (H&F), affecting around 1 in 3 women and girls.
+Violence Against Women and Girls (VAWG) is a fundamental human rights violation, which harms the lives of millions of adults and children.
+It is recognised as a worldwide issue of epidemic proportions and it is something that is happening here in Hammersmith & Fulham (H&F), affecting around one in three women and girls.
 In many instances VAWG remains hidden, but it is not inevitable and collectively we can end it.
-No one agency can end VAWG alone and this strategy sets out the role we can all play in ending VAWG as part of a coordinated community response.
+No one agency can end VAWG alone and this strategy sets out the role we can all play in ending VAWG as part of a coordinated community response (CCR).
 H&F were the first borough to adopt the coordinated community response model in the UK.
 This strategy builds on the nationally recognised best practice that has been happening in H&F since the launch of our first VAWG strategy in 2015 and affirms our continued commitment to ending violence and abuse.